aldonline/node-sparql/README.md

 You must have [OpenLink Virtuoso](http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/) >= 6.1.2 installed and `virtuoso`, `isql` in your path.

+Also, maybe you have to set Virtuoso to allow INSERT and DELETE to be done via sparql:

+	$ isql
+	SQL> grant execute on DB.DBA.SPARQL_MODIFY_BY_DICT_CONTENTS to "SPARQL";

 You must also have expresso
     npm install expresso